felikemath/research_projects/project2.md

 <p align="center">
  <img src="{{ "/assets/images/project2/orbits.png" | relative_url }}" style="border:solid; color:gray" width="350">
-<br>Figure 1 Illustration of the orbits of the earth, mars and the earth-to-mars spacecraft.
+<br>Figure 1 Illustration of the orbits of Earth, Mars and the Earth-to-Mars spacecraft.
 </p>

 For the tasks in this project, the most important physics are Kepler's laws of planetary motion